flomesh-io/osm-edge-docs/content/en/docs/guides/health_checks/health_probes.md

 Implementing [health probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) in your application is a great way for Kubernetes to automate some tasks to improve availability in the event of an error.

-Because OSM reconfigures application Pods to redirect all incoming and outgoing network traffic through the proxy sidecar, `httpGet` and `tcpSocket` health probes invoked by the kubelet will fail due to the lack of any mTLS context required by the proxy.
+Because osm-edge reconfigures application Pods to redirect all incoming and outgoing network traffic through the proxy sidecar, `httpGet` and `tcpSocket` health probes invoked by the kubelet will fail due to the lack of any mTLS context required by the proxy.

-For `httpGet` health probes to continue to work as expected from within the mesh, OSM adds configuration to expose the probe endpoint via the proxy and rewrites the probe definitions for new Pods to refer to the proxy-exposed endpoint.
-All of the functionality of the original probe is still used, OSM simply fronts it with the proxy so the kubelet can communicate with it.
+For `httpGet` health probes to continue to work as expected from within the mesh, osm-edge adds configuration to expose the probe endpoint via the proxy and rewrites the probe definitions for new Pods to refer to the proxy-exposed endpoint.
+All of the functionality of the original probe is still used, osm-edge simply fronts it with the proxy so the kubelet can communicate with it.

 Special configuration is required to support `tcpSocket` health probes in the mesh.
-Since OSM redirects all network traffic through Envoy, all ports appear open in the Pod.
-This causes all TCP connections routed to Pod's injected with an Envoy sidecar to appear successful.
-For `tcpSocket` health probes to work as expected in the mesh, OSM rewrites the probes to be `httpGet` probes and adds an `iptables` command to bypass the Envoy proxy at the `osm-healthcheck` exposed endpoint.
+Since osm-edge redirects all network traffic through Pipy, all ports appear open in the Pod.
+This causes all TCP connections routed to Pod's injected with an Pipy sidecar to appear successful.
+For `tcpSocket` health probes to work as expected in the mesh, osm-edge rewrites the probes to be `httpGet` probes and adds an `iptables` command to bypass the Pipy proxy at the `osm-healthcheck` exposed endpoint.
 The `osm-healthcheck` container is added to the Pod and handles the HTTP health probe requests from kubelet.
 The handler gets the original TCP port from the request's `Original-Tcp-port` header and attempts to open a socket on the specified port.
 The response status code for the `httpGet` probe will reflect if the TCP connection was successful.

 | Probe       | Path                 | Port  |
 | ----------- | -------------------- | ----- |